It’s important for you and your baby that you have a well-balanced diet during your pregnancy.

 Why should you avoid some foods during pregnancy?

-There are some foods you should avoid eating during pregnancy because they could either cause food poisoning and/or harm your unborn baby.
-NHS Choices has further information available.
+There are some foods you should avoid eating during pregnancy because they could affect your or your unborn baby’s health.
+The NHS website has further information available.

 Experts still can’t agree on exactly how much alcohol – if any – is completely safe for you to have while you’re pregnant, so the safest approach is not to drink at all while you’re expecting.
-NHS Choices has more information on alcohol intake whilst pregnant.
+The NHS website has more information on alcohol intake whilst pregnant.

 Eating a healthy, varied diet will help you to get most of the vitamins and minerals you need.
 But when you are pregnant you will need to take a folic acid supplement.
 It’s recommended that you take:

 - 400 micrograms (mcg) of folic acid each day – you should take this from before you are pregnant until you are 12 weeks pregnant

 The Department of Health also advises you to consider taking a vitamin D supplement containing:

 - 10mcg of Vitamin D. Vitamin D regulates the amount of calcium and phosphate in the body, which is needed to keep bones, teeth and muscles healthy.